2024 FIFA Series: Series

-The series were organized as international friendlies.
-Only the Egypt series featured a knockout format, with winners determined by a penalty shoot-out following a tie.
+The first five series were organized as international friendlies while the last series in Egypt featured a knockout format, with winners determined by a penalty shoot-out following a tie.

 All times are local.
 Each team's confederation is indicated in brackets.

 Algeria

 The FIFA Series: Algeria took place in Annaba and Algiers from 21 to 26 March 2024, and involved the hosts Algeria (CAF), Andorra (UEFA), Bolivia (CONMEBOL) and South Africa (CAF).
+Andorra entered the series as a replacement for Albania, which had originally been invited but preferred to play friendlies in Europe, considering them better preparation ahead of UEFA Euro 2024.

-Initially, the tournament was expected to be played in a different format, with semi-finals to be played in Oran and Annaba and the finals to be played in Algiers.
-Albania was also expected to participate but eventually declined to instead play friendlies in Europe and was replaced by Andorra.
+Initially, the series was expected to be played in a different format, with semi-finals to be played in Oran and Annaba and the finals to be played in Algiers.